 Teenage Angus adopts a stray dog and names him Yellow.
 Several days later, while traveling along the coast of British Columbia with Angus' father, John, the boy and dog become stranded when...
 See full summary »

-After young Marty Peterson rescued Shiloh from his abusive owner, Judd Travers, he thought his troubles were over.
+After young Marty Preston rescued Shiloh from his abusive owner, Judd Travers, he thought his troubles were over.
 But when Judd starts threatening to take "his" dog back, Marty is afraid of losing the best friend he's ever had.
 Even after Shiloh's keen senses help save Judd's life, the old man refuses to mend his mean-spirited ways, convincing everyone in town he's just too nasty to change.
 Now, in a long-short gamble to keep the dog he loves, Marty sets out to prove that just like a mistreated animal, a man filled with hate can be healed by the power of kindness.Written by

 2 of 2 people found this review helpful.